AlmuHS/GNUMach_SMP/README.md

 	+ Mach use PIC 8259 controller, so ioapic is not necessary.
 Migrate Mach to ioapic is a future TODO
 - *gnumach* boots successfully with a only cpu, in SMP mode
 - *gnumach* enable all cpus and boots successfully
-	+ Now I need to "link" the cpus to the rest of the system
+	+ I need to "link" the cpus to the rest of the system

 ## Implementation